trillium-rs/trillium/docs/guide/handlers/static.md

 For non-default codings or suffixes, register variants individually with `with_precompressed_variant("encoding", "suffix")`.

+#### Range requests

+Range support is on by default.
+Every response advertises `Accept-Ranges: bytes`.
+A single-range request like `Range: bytes=0-1023` causes the handler to seek into the file and stream just that byte range with status `206 Partial Content` and a `Content-Range` header.
+Out-of-bounds ranges return `416 Requested Range Not Satisfiable`; multi-range requests fall through to a `200` full body.

+`If-Range` is honored with strong-comparison only per RFC 9110.
+The handler's metadata-derived etag is weak and so cannot satisfy `If-Range`, but a `Last-Modified` date in `If-Range` will.

+Ranged requests bypass precompressed-sidecar selection — the range applies to the identity representation, never to a compressed sidecar.

 ### From memory, at compile time

 Includes all of the static content in the compiled binary, allowing it to be shipped independently